 An enlarged committee was formed and throughout 2013, work went forward on putting into place suitable systems which would enable the reconstituted group to function efficiently.
 This organisational work is now nearing completion and 2013 and 2014 also saw much of the usual work on rare plants continuing as before.

 Work on Rare Plants and Habitats

-The Rare Plants Group focussed its efforts on twelve plant species, seven of which are on the UK Biodiversity list, and four of which are key species on that list.
+The Rare Plants Group focussed its efforts on many plant species, seven of which are on the UK Biodiversity list, and four of which are key species on that list.
 Typical action for an endangered species adopted by the group includes:

 - study of its historic distribution using herbarium and literature sources

 - consultation with specialists and landowners

 - drafting and agreement of a local species action plan

 - investigation of the habitat and pollination requirements of the species by experimental methods

 - devising monitoring protocols and carrying out long term monitoring